If you’ve never owned a Maine Coon kitten before, it’s easy to wonder if there is anything special you need to know about caring for one.

 If you’re not put off by the cost then consider this next …

-Where should you buy a Maine Coon kitten
+Where can you buy a Maine Coon kitten

 There are three main choices: